Scammell Rigid 8 'Lococmotion'

 Photograph courtesy of the late Peter Davison

-May 1988 and Tom Riding is seen here at the wheel of his Scammell Rigid 8 as he heads down to Brighton for the annual rally.
+May 1988 and the late Tom Riding is seen here at the wheel of his Scammell Rigid 8 as he heads down to Brighton for the annual rally.

 Toms good friend John Dickson Simpson, who was enjoying the ride down, took the photo unbeknown to Tom.

 Home comforts were in short supply with the Gardner 6LW blowing your brains out.